Denshooter/nulleinspeisung/README.md

 ### Prerequisites
 - Docker installed
-- Grab the python script from GitHub [denshooter/nulleinspeisung](https://github.com/denshooter/nulleinspeisung)
+- The python script in this repo

 ### Configuration
 Modify `Nulleinspeisung.py` with your specific setup details: